GoogleCloudPlatform/cloudsql-upgrade/mysql/Cloud_SQL_Upgrade_User_Guide.md

 ### 3.1 Important highlights of the Tool

-* The tool runs on the following OS versions Debian 11, MacOS.
+* The tool runs on the following OS versions Debian 11 & above, MacOS 15 & above.
-* Reach out to your Google account teams for access to the repo
 * To ensure that the tool can run sanity checks for you, verify that the server where it is being deployed has access to your MySQL instance.

 ### 3.2 Complete information to run the tool